jopl98/aws-s3-security-lab/README.md

 - Tested upload failures without encryption and success with SSE-KMS
 - Implemented IP-based access control and tested using a mobile hotspot
 - Accidently locked myself out of the bucket and used AWS Cloudshell to regain access
+- Identified and resolved an access lockout caused by an overly restrictive bucket policy

 ## Tools Used
 - Amazon S3